collective/collective.recipe.omelette/collective/recipe/omelette/README.txt

     List of eggs which should be included in the omelette.

 location
-    Override the directory in which the omelette is created (default is parts/[name of buildout part])
+    (optional) Override the directory in which the omelette is created (default is parts/[name of buildout part])

 ignore-develop
-    Ignore eggs that you are currently developing (listed in ${buildout:develop}).
+    (optional) Ignore eggs that you are currently developing (listed in ${buildout:develop}).
 Default is False

 ignores
-    List of eggs to ignore when preparing your omelete.
+    (optional) List of eggs to ignore when preparing your omelette.

+products
+    (optional) List of old Zope 2-style products directories whose contents should be included in the omelette, in a directory called Products.

 Example usage
 =============